orion-project/rezonator2/img/README.md

 ## `./misc`
 This dir should contain images that are nor toolbar glyphs or window icons.

-**TODO:** Should be eliminated.
-Move used images to respective dirs and delete unused ones.

 ## `./tips`
 Images displayed at start window in Tips section.